 Via Cairo, Egypt

 Mosireen, which is a play on the Arabic words for “Egypt” and “determined,” was founded in the wake of Mubarak’s fall by a group of filmmakers and activists who got together to found a collective space dedicated to supporting citizen media of all kinds.
-We film the ongoing revolution, publish videos that challenge state media narratives, host an extensive library of footage from the revolution, organize screenings, and provide training, technical support, equipment and events.
+Based in downtown Cairo, the collective films the ongoing revolution, publishes videos that challenge state media narratives, hosts an extensive library of footage from the revolution, organizes screenings and events, and provides training, technical support and equipment.